reaktivity/reaktor.java/README.md

 NOTE:
-The "nukleus:window" option specifies the number of bytes that will be advertised in the first Window frame sent back in response to a Begin
+The `nukleus:window` option specifies the number of bytes that will be advertised in the first `WINDOW` frame sent back in response to a `BEGIN`
-The "nukleus:throttle" option determines how and whether writes will respect Window frames received from the other end.
-When set to "stream" or "message", window frames are honored, when set to "none" they are not.
+The `nukleus:throttle` option determines how and whether writes will respect `WINDOW` frames received from the other end.
+When set to `"stream"` or `"message"`, window frames are honored, when set to `"none"` they are not.
+The `nukleus:alignment` option with value `"message"` requires a complete message to be matched by each `read` statement, even if fragmented into multiple `DATA` frames.